duckdb/duckdb-web/docs/api/c/api.md

 ##### Return Value

-The number of columns in the table.
+The number of columns in the data chunks.

 <br>